mcarneiro/airbnb-organizer/settings.md

 ## Important Notes

+- **Language:** Supports pt-BR and en-US with auto-detection and manual switching
 - **Validation:** Split percentages must sum to exactly 100%
 - **Auto-calculation:** Changing one split automatically updates the other
 - **Percentage vs Decimal:** UI shows percentages (70%), stored as decimals (0.70)